rnwolf/astro-throughputfocus-com/src/pages/posts/someblogpost3.md

 ---
-title: this is the page title FOUR
+title: this is the page title THREE
-description: "This is a description FOUR"
+description: "This is a description THREE"
 pubDate: "2020-09-05T08:15:30-05:00"
 firstDate: "2020-09-05T08:15:30-05:00"
 authors: